The Dick Van Dyke Show: Head of the Family pilot

 The Dick Van Dyke Show was preceded by a 1960 pilot for a series to be called Head of the Family, filmed at Gold Medal Studios, with a different cast, although the characters were essentially the same, except for the absence of Mel Cooley.
 In the pilot, Carl Reiner, who created the show based on his own experiences as a TV writer, played Robbie Petrie.
 Laura Petrie was played by Barbara Britton, Buddy Sorrell by Morty Gunty, Sally Rogers by Sylvia Miles, Ritchie by Gary Morgan, and Alan Sturdy, the Alan Brady character, was played by Jack Wakefield, although his face was never fully seen, which was also the case with Carl Reiner's Alan Brady for the first three seasons of The Dick Van Dyke Show.

 Broadcast on CBS as an episode of the summer anthology series The Comedy Spot on July 19, 1960, the pilot was unsuccessful.
-Producer Sheldon Leonard later saw Reiner's script and concluded that the show could be successful if the character Reiner played, Rob Petrie, was recast with a different actor.
+Producer Sheldon Leonard later saw Reiner's pilot and concluded that the show could be successful if the character Reiner played, Rob Petrie, was recast with a different actor.
+Leonard later recalled, "The only honest thing I could say was, 'Carl, you're not right for what you wrote for yourself.'"
 Reiner reworked the show with Dick Van Dyke playing the central character (who went by Rob, not "Robbie", and pronounced his last name PET-tree rather than the pilot's PEE-tree.)
 The season one episode "Father of the Week" was partly based on this pilot.

+There's no way I could ever have brought to this part what Dick Van Dyke did.
+He was masterful.
+I think he's the best light situation comedy performer who ever lived.